 A Timely Warning Notice will be issued as soon as pertinent information is available and as soon as reasonably practicable after an incident has been reported to any CSA and/or UCPD.
-Decisions about Notices will be made on a case-by-case basis using the Timely Warning Decision Guide.
+Decisions about Notices will be made on a case-by-case basis.
+The Timely Warning Designee may use and complete the "Timely Warning Decision Guide" when determining whether to issue a Timely Warning Notice, considering relevant factors, including: